MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 builder.Prompts.choice(session, "Which color?", "red|green|blue");
 ```

-Or, an array of strings:
+An array of strings:

 ```javascript
 builder.Prompts.choice(session, "Which color?", ["red","green","blue"]);
 ```

-Or, an Object map.
+Or an object map.
 With this option, the object's keys are used to determine the choice.

 ```javascript
 var salesData = {